 Our full service practice and extensive work for international clients means you’ll enjoy a varied training contract across contentious and non-contentious departments.

 As well as getting exposure to a huge breadth of work, you’ll be supported to grow your career and reach your goals with flexible training and development plans.
 Individually designed, these plans will allow you to gain experience in all areas and help you find what's best for you and your career.

 There are two ways you can get to know Herbert Smith Freehills in your first year.
-You can apply to attend one of our first-year workshops and also become one of our campus managers.
+You can apply to attend one of our first-year workshops and you can also apply to become one of our campus ambassadors in your second year.

 Our vacation schemes are a great way to find out what life at Herbert Smith Freehills is really like.
 We offer schemes in the winter, spring and summer.
-If you accept a place on one of the summer schemes, you can apply to spend an additional period of time in one of our international offices.
+If you accept a place on either our spring or summer schemes, you can apply to spend an additional period of time in one of our international offices.

 You may equally decide to apply to us directly for a training contract.
 It's entirely up to you.

-If you’re a non-law graduate or international law graduate, you’ll need to do a GDL.
+If you’re a non-law graduate or international law graduate, you’ll need to do a conversion course called the GDL.
 You will enjoy the following benefits:

 At present, we ask you to study the GDL at BPP Law School in London, Leeds or Manchester.
 If you have studied the GDL somewhere else already, that is no problem.

 This course helps you develop greater awareness of the legal and practical skills required by lawyers at Herbert Smith Freehills.